Suno Stem Export Workflow: 12-Track WAV Stems for Mixing and Remix

 • Assuming stems are clean before checking.
 Always solo each stem first — bleed is real and varies by track.

-• Mixing at unaligned start times.
-Stems must stack sample-accurate or the sum has phase issues.
+• Misaligned start times.
+Stems must stack sample-accurate or the sum has phase problems.

-• Skipping the third-party separator fallback.
-Suno-native is convenient; third-party is often better for vocal isolation.
+• Skipping the separator fallback.
+Suno-native is convenient, but Demucs or LALAL.AI is often cleaner for vocal isolation.

 • Mastering stems individually.
 Mastering happens on the final stereo bus, not per stem.